aig/pysparkformat/README.md

 ### `http-csv`

-This format reads CSV data directly from a URL.
+This format reads in parallel CSV directly from a URL.

 #### Options